Phalanstere/ClusterPainter/README.md

 ## Generating cluster data

-To generate a cluster file, create an image folder with the name **images**, place all your images therin and then run the following command
+To generate a cluster file, create an image folder with the name **images**, place all your images therein and then run the following command

 ```html
 	node create_cluster.js